Anne-Thérèse de Marguenat de Courcelles: Biography

 The Tuesdays began about one o’clock in the afternoon.
 After a very fine dinner, "academic conferences" on a philosophical or literary theme took place.
 Political and religious discussions were absolutely prohibited.
 Every guest was required to give a personal opinion or to read some excerpts from their latest work; on the morning of the gathering, says the Abbé de La Rivière, "the guests prepared wit for the afternoon."
 The lady of the house directed what her critics called "wit’s business office".
 She encouraged writers to the highest moral tone and contributed to orienting the movement of ideas toward new literary forms: from her salon originated Antoine Houdar de la Motte's attacks on the three unities, on versification, and on Homer, whom Madame de Lambert thought dull; which did not prevent her from receiving such partisans of the Classical writers as Anne Dacier, Father d’Olivet, or Valincour.

 The Marquise de Lambert was not socially conservative.
 She championed Montesquieu's satirical Persian Letters and succeeded in obtaining the author's election to the Académie française.
 She was one of the first society women to open her door to actors such as Adrienne Lecouvreur or Michel Baron.

-Fontenelle and Houdar de la Motte were the great men of her celebrated salon, where one could also encounter Marie-Catherine d’Aulnoy, the poet Catherine Bernard, the Abbé de Bragelonne, Father Buffier, the Abbé de Choisy, Madame Dacier, the mathematician Dortous de Mairan, Fénelon, Hénault, Marivaux, the Abbé Mongault, Montesquieu, the lawyer Louis de Sacy (one of the Marquise's favorites), the Marquis de Sainte-Aulaire, Baronne Staal, Madame de Tencin who received the Marquise's guests at her death in 1733, or the Abbé Terrasson.
+Fontenelle and Houdar de la Motte attended her salon, as well as Marie-Catherine d’Aulnoy, the poet Catherine Bernard, the Abbé de Bragelonne, Father Buffier, the Abbé de Choisy, Madame Dacier, the mathematician Dortous de Mairan, Fénelon, Hénault, Marivaux, the Abbé Mongault, Montesquieu, the lawyer Louis de Sacy (one of the Marquise's favorites), the Marquis de Sainte-Aulaire, Baronne Staal, Madame de Tencin (who received the Marquise's guests at her death in 1733), and the Abbé Terrasson.

 The Marquise de Lambert's salon was known as the antechamber of the Académie française.
 According to the Marquis d’Argenson, "she had brought about the election of half the members of the Academy."

 Madame de Lambert, says Fontenelle, "was not only ardent to serve her friends, without waiting for their request, nor the humiliating exposition of their need; but a good deed to be done, even for someone she had no connection with, always interested her intensely, and the circumstances had to be especially contrary, for her not to succumb.
 Some bad outcomes of her generosity had not reformed her, and she always remained equally ready to risk doing good."